Posts Tagged ‘mindful home’

 Rinse away self-importance and clean up your own mess.
 If you leave it undone, it will get sticky.

-If you’re distracted by the weight of what’s undone, set a kitchen timer and, like a monk in a monastery, devote yourself wholeheartedly to the task at hand before the bell rings.
+If you’re distracted by the weight of what’s undone, set a kitchen timer and, like a monk in a monastery, devote yourself wholeheartedly to the task at hand until the bell rings.

 Rake, weed, or sweep.
 You’ll never finish for good, but you’ll learn the point of pointlessness.